-Tutorial: Integrate NAT gateway with Azure Firewall in a hub and spoke network for outbound connectivity
+Integrate NAT gateway with Azure Firewall in a hub and spoke network for outbound connectivity

 Azure Firewall provides 2,496 SNAT ports per public IP address configured per backend Virtual Machine Scale Set instance (minimum of two instances).
 You can associate up to 250 public IP addresses to Azure Firewall.
-Depending on your architecture requirements and traffic patterns, you may require more SNAT ports than what Azure Firewall can provide.
-You may also require the use of fewer public IPs while also requiring more SNAT ports.
+Depending on your architecture requirements and traffic patterns, you might require more SNAT ports than what Azure Firewall can provide.
+You might also require the use of fewer public IPs while also requiring more SNAT ports.
 A better method for outbound connectivity is to use NAT gateway.
 NAT gateway provides 64,512 SNAT ports per public IP address and can be used with up to 16 public IP addresses.

 Note